 Less than a mile down the road is Carn Liath Broch.

 A broch is an Iron Age drystone structure that is only found in Scotland.

-A broch is typically round and were used as either housing or defensive purposes – archaeologists can’t agree.
-It’s a splendid example, if ruins and historic archaeology are your fancy.
+A broch is typically round and was used as either housing or defensive purposes – archaeologists can’t agree.
+It’s a splendid example if you fancy ruins and historic archaeology.
 Travelers only need about ten minutes to check it out.
 I took the opportunity to have a snack and relax in the sun.
-The structure over-looks a pasture and the ocean.
+The structure overlooks a pasture and the ocean.
 I had the place to myself so it was delightfully silent.